RealPage - Leasing, Renewals and eSign

 Context

-Stepping in as lead product designer across two engineering teams, I reframed what was initially scoped as a simple UI reskin into a strategic overhaul.
-We addressed legacy system gaps, eliminated redundancy, and built a unified digital leasing experience designed for scale, usability, and long-term value.
+As lead product designer across two engineering teams, I transformed a planned UI reskin into a full strategic overhaul.
+We closed system gaps, cut redundancies, and built a scalable, unified leasing experience.

 This wasn’t just a UI redesign.
 It was primed for a strategic reset.